GledholtHall/beta-3/README.md

-# beta 3 RC - the import URL's will be wrong in these RC versions
+# pre release beta 3d   - the import URL's will be wrong in these pre versions

 H E update
 For testing only